jmibanez/jmi-dotemacs/README.md

    - [`main.el`](main.el) loads everything else, so should be loaded in `.emacs`

-   - [`packages.el`](packages.el) is where I have my local ELPA configuration, and where I automatically install a set of packages I use

    - [`000.init.el`](000.init.el) contains early configuration: stuff
      that should be configured and loaded as early as possible.
 It's the first init file that `main.el` loads